Diglettss/Flashcards/planning/project_proposal.md

 Pod Members: **Osaru Elaiho, Daniel Jonas, & Hayley Simmons**

 ## **Problem Statement**

-According to an article from [The Washington Post](https://www.washingtonpost.com/lifestyle/2019/04/15/many-students-dont-know-how-study-heres-how-parents-can-help/), there are many students in high school & college who don't know how to study; they either lack good study habits/skills, or rely on strategies that don't work.
+Despite being taught that studying leads to academic success, students are instead spoon-fed information that reflects on our tests & quizzes.
+Consequently, many students adopt the habit of learning the material without dedicating any outside hours, with the goal of just getting by.

+In short, **students don't know how to learn/study.**

+According to an article from *[The Washington Post](https://www.washingtonpost.com/lifestyle/2019/04/15/many-students-dont-know-how-study-heres-how-parents-can-help/)*:

+*"Researchers and experienced educators have found that often **students don’t have good study habits and skills**, or that **they rely on strategies that don’t work...**"*

+*[Education World](https://www.washingtonpost.com/lifestyle/2019/04/15/many-students-dont-know-how-study-heres-how-parents-can-help/)* adds on to this statement:

+*"…some approaches that teachers and parents recommend for studying such as **re-reading**, **highlighting** or **summarizing material**, might **not actually be effective**, especially over time."*

 ## **Description**